 Teaching Prep Outside

 To help facilitate everyone’s comfort learning outdoors we started a lending library of boots, rain pants, and rain jackets.
-Children and families are welcome to borrow what they need, with the understanding they will return the items when they are done wth them, and make a donation to the collection at some point.
+Children and families are welcome to borrow what they need, with the understanding they will return the items when they are done with them, and make a donation to the collection at some point.
 Some children borrow items for the entire year, some borrow items for a day if they forgot their gear at home.
 Most children come dressed for the weather conditions, some choose not to, but every child is offered a reasonable alternative if they are not dressed for learning outside.
-Our collection has grown from salvaged lost and found items, and donations from families.
+Our collection has mainly grown from salvaged lost and found items, donations from families, and targeted purchases to fill in the gaps.

 Our planning is emergent, which means we still have a year plan, term plans, and even monthly plans for what we expect to teach in the outdoor and garden classroom, but that we are open to the learning that emerges daily, and responsive to the weather, seasonal changes, and the wonders and curiosity of our students.
 We have found this approach results in even more curricular content being meaningfully explored than if we stick to pre-determined lesson or unit plans.
 We are confident that every single big idea, core and curricular competency can be taught in our outdoor and garden classroom!